azmatalism/azmatalism/README.md

 ## I'm Developer !
 - 👨‍💻 I'm iOS and Android developer
-- 🌐 React Native and JavaScript
+- 🌐 Java, Swift, and React Native
-- 🔭 develop application on [android Studio] and [VS Code]
+- 🔭 develop application on [android Studio], Xcode and [VS Code]
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to develop new application 🤣

 ### Connect with me: